MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

 keywords: Microsoft Mesh, getting started, Mesh 101, tutorial, environment, M365, Mesh Portal, uploader, uploading
 ---

-# Mesh 101 Tutorial Chapter 5: Make your Environment available for Events
+# Mesh 101 Tutorial Chapter 5: Make your Environment available for testing

 You've completed adding all the features you need for your Mesh experience using Mesh Interactables, Physics and Scripting.
 So far, we've been working